-When you make a living studying 100-million-year-old dinosaurs, you're bound to make a few mistakes now and then.
+When you make a living studying 100-million-year-old dinosaurs, you're bound to make a few mistakes here and there.
 Here's a list of the 10 most notable blunders (and misunderstandings, and out-and-out frauds) in the history of paleontology.

 1. The Stegosaurus with a Brain in its Butt

 When Stegosaurus was first discovered, in 1877, experts weren't used to the idea of elephant-sized lizards with bird-sized brains.
 That's why, in the late 19th century, the famous paleontologist Othniel C. Marsh broached the idea that a second brain resided in Stegosaurus' rump, which presumably helped to control the rear part of its body.
 Today, no one believes that Stegosaurus (or any dinosaur) had two brains, but it may well turn out that the cavity in this stegosaur's tail was used to store extra food (in the form of glycogen).